kodekloudhub/linux-basics-course/Storage in Linux/03-File System in Linux.md

     [~]$ mount /dev/sdb1 /mnt/ext4
     ```
-  - To verify if the filesystem is mountes use
+  - To verify if the filesystem is mounted use

     ```
     [~]$ mount | grep /dev/sdb1

     [~]$ df -hP | grep /dev/sdb1
     ```
-  - Add an entry into **`/etc/fstab`** to be available after reboot.
+  - Add an entry into **`/etc/fstab`** for the filesystem to be available after reboot.

     ```
     # /etc/fstab: static file system information.